Loyalist Communities Council: Establishment

 could be a positive step towards a more normal society.
 The fact that three paramilitary groups have given their backing to this initiative is a positive statement of intent that they are prepared to look at how we can move forward in Northern Ireland.

 Post-foundation

 In the 2017 UK general election the LCC issued a statement supporting the DUP and the UUP.
 However, this support was rejected by both parties.

 During the Brexit negotiations the council said that it was "strongly opposed" to the proposed Withdrawal Agreement due to the treatment of the Irish border question.
 In late February 2021 the DUP met with the LCC to discuss the Northern Ireland Protocol.
 In early March 2021 the LCC declared that, as a result of its opposition to the protocol, it would no longer support the Good Friday Agreement.

-In 2024, BBC News described the organisation as paradoxical as a legal entity that represents illegal orgnanisations, as well as being opaque in its structure and activities.
+In 2024, BBC News described the organisation as paradoxical as a legal entity that represents illegal organisations, as well as being opaque in its structure and activities.